 Aku Aku and Uka Uka, Dueling Siblings of Floating Masks (Aku Aku: Aku-Aku, Uka Uka: The Great Uka Uka, Uka-Uka)

-- Rank: Intermediate Gods (goes up a rank when they are Invincible)
+- Intermediate Gods (both go up a rank when they are Invincible)

-- Theme Song: Invincible Aku Aku and Invincible Uka Uka respectively
+- Theme Songs: Invincible Aku Aku (N. Sane remix) and Invincible Uka Uka (Nitro Fueled remix), respectively

 - Alignment: Neutral Good (Aku Aku) and Chaotic Evil (Uka Uka)

 - Portfolio: Floating Masks, Witch Doctor, Cain and Abel, Expressive Mask

 - Domains: Mask, Magic, Voodoo, Good and Evil

 - Enemies: Each other